Bullying: The Ultimate Power Trip

 - Good Reputation/Integrity

-Wolves have certain tastes and they only bully people whose power they feel they lack.
+Wolves have certain tastes and they only bully people whose powers they crave.
 I have seen small children bullied by their teachers or parents.
-(Because children are pure.)
-Some people ARE just plain cruel; but wolves are a unique breed because they are highly motivated to act the part of the sincere religious disciple by following the letter (but not the spirit) of the law.
-I myself have been bullied in churches by men who, I suppose, were jealous of my competence as a filmmaker and they used their position in the church to marginalize me and give me meanial tasks.
-I have been targeted by women in singles groups who were jealous in some other way.
+(Because children have the power of innocence) Some people ARE just plain cruel; but wolves are a unique breed because they are highly motivated to act the part of the sincere religious disciple by following the letter (but not the spirit) of the law.
+I myself have been bullied in churches by men who, I suppose, were jealous of my competence as a filmmaker and they used their position in the church to marginalize me and give me unusually meanial tasks.
+I have been targeted by women in singles groups who were jealous of my peace.
 Depending on the scope of the bullying, self-doubt, thoughts of escape-by-any-means (including suicide) will naturally enter a target's mind.
-You will usually find that religious men who bully women are secretly addicted to pornography.
+You will usually find that religious men who bully women are sex addicts.

 A Counter-Attack Plan: Things You Can Do